5 Tips to Eat More Fiber on a Low FODMAP Diet

 2. When the pudding has set, give it one more stir, then portion into single-serve bowls.
 Alternatively, heat up in the microwave for a warm pudding.

-3. You can sprinkle a small amount of shaved chocolate or chips
+3. You can top with a small amount of shaved chocolate or 2-3 raspberries per serving, if desired.

 Yield: 2 servings